Bigbadasianboy2/Complex-system-playground/docs/ising.md

 **Result (example)**
 [Ising snapshot](assets/images/Ising_2D_vary_H.pdf)

-**Try it**
+**Try it,**
-See `examples/ising_2D_different_H.ipynb` for a short notebook and how to plot magnetization vs temperature following metropolis-hastings algorithm.
+See: `examples/ising_2D_different_H.ipynb` for a short notebook and how to plot magnetization vs temperature following metropolis-hastings algorithm.